edemko/nanopass/README.md

 Also, examples alone are not good enough to describe a system; one must have definitions as well.

-Nanopass generates sets of mutually-recursive types called languages, and also functions to help translate between different languages.
+Nanopass generates sets of mutually-recursive types called languages, and also, separately, functions to help translate between different languages.
 We'll first go over the concepts, and then give the syntax.

 ### Languages

 A *language* in Nanopass is represented as a set of mutually-recursive types.
-One of these generated types is called a *syntactic category*.
+One of these generated types is called a *non-terminal*.
-Languages can be parameterized, which means that each syntactic category (one of the mutually-recursive types) is parameterized with the same type variables.
+Languages can be parameterized, which means that each non-terminal is parameterized with the same type variables.
-Every syntactic category has one or more constructors, called *productions*.
+Every non-terminal has one or more constructors, called *productions*.
-These productions are records, and each member is called a *subterm*.
+As each production is just an ordinary Haskell data constructor, they can take arguments, which are called *subterms*.
-If a production only has one subterm, it need not specify a name, and the name `un<Production>` will be used.
+The subterms can be any sort of Haskell data type, but if it is not a non-terminal, then one could call it a terminal.

 Each language is identified by a *language name*.
-Under the hood, the language name is also the name of a type with constructors that reference (by name) to the syntactic categories of the language.
+Under the hood, the language name is also the name of a type with constructors that reference (by name) the non-terminals of the language.
-Thus, languages names must start with an uppercase letter, and may be qualified.
+Thus, language names must start with an uppercase letter, and may be qualified.

-It is best to define each language in a separate module.
+It is best to define each language in a separate module, because they commonly share names of data constructors.
-You will need to export the language type (named after the language name) and all its constructors, and you will also need to export each syntactic category (and its constructors).
+You will need to export the language type (named after the language name) and all its constructors, and you will also need to export each non-terminal (and its constructors).
 If the only thing you define in a module is a language, then it's easy enough to just export everything.

 ### Translations